espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      OK

-UART Wi-Fi passthrough transmission when the {IDF_TARGET_NAME} works as a TCP client in single connection
+Network passthrough transmission when the {IDF_TARGET_NAME} works as a TCP client in single connection
 ---------------------------------------------------------------------------------------------------

 #.
 Set the Wi-Fi mode to station.